marliebesouw/marliebesouw.github.io/speakers.md

   <img src="{{ site.url }}/assets/img/Daniel_Drieling.jpeg" alt="Daniel Drieling">
   <div class="speaker-info">
     <h2>Daniel Drieling <a href="https://www.linkedin.com/in/daniel-drieling-94ba5382/" target="_blank" style="margin-left:3mm;"><i class="fa-brands fa-linkedin"></i></a></h2>
     <p>Daniel Drieling is a Senior Product Manager at MeVis Medical Solutions.
 With a background in computer science and a strong understanding of hospital IT environments, Daniel has led the design and deployment of AI-powered imaging tools for lung cancer screening and beyond.
-He brings a valuable vendor perspective on how clinical needs and technical possibilities must align: From interface design and workflow integration to regulatory constraints and user feedback loops.
+He brings a valuable vendor perspective on how clinical needs and technical possibilities must align: from interface design and workflow integration to regulatory constraints and user feedback loops.
 During his session with Steven, he will reflect on lessons learned from long-term collaborations with hospitals and how vendor–clinic partnerships can lead to meaningful, sustainable AI implementation.
 </p>
   </div>
 </div>